sparkdq-community/sparkdq/docs/source/getting_started/built_in_checks.rst

     ":ref:`null_check` ", "Verifies whether a given column contains any null values."
     ":ref:`not_null_check` ", "Checks whether the specified column contains at least one non-null value."
+    ":ref:`exactly_one_not_null_check` ", "Validates that exactly one of the specified columns is non-null per row."

 Range Checks
 ------------